drocheam/optrace/docs/source/usage/refraction_index.rst

    otp.abbe_plot(ot.presets.refraction_index.glasses)

-It also supports the parameters :python:`title` and :python:`block`.
+It also supports the parameter :python:`title`.
 Additionally one can provide user defined :python:`lines` to calculate the index and V-number with:

 .. testcode::

-   otp.abbe_plot(ot.presets.refraction_index.glasses, title="abc", lines=ot.presets.spectral_lines.FeC, block=False)
+   otp.abbe_plot(ot.presets.refraction_index.glasses, title="abc", lines=ot.presets.spectral_lines.FeC)

 Exemplary Abbe plots are shown below in the presets section.